carolynstein/carolynstein.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am currently a postdoctoral researcher at the Stanford Institute for Economic Policy Research ([SIEPR](https://siepr.stanford.edu/)).
-I work on topics at the intersection of labor economics and the economics of science and innovation.
+I am an assistant professor at UC Berkeley, jointly appointed between the [Economic Analysis and Policy Group](https://haas.berkeley.edu/eap/) at the Haas School of Business and the [Department of Economics](https://www.econ.berkeley.edu/).

-In July 2022, I will join UC Berkeley as an assistant professor, jointly appointed between the [Haas School of Business](https://haas.berkeley.edu/eap/) and the [Department of Economics](https://www.econ.berkeley.edu/).
+My research focuses on the economics of science and innovation.
+I am interested in how the incentives that scientists face shape the production of new knowledge.

-You can reach me at cstein2@stanford.edu.
+You can reach me at carolyn_stein@berkeley.edu